nrfletcher/ds2002-etl/README.md

 ```

 ## Database Schema & Creation
-- With SQLite3, database creation is quite simple - using the connect function will either connect to an existing database, or if that database does not exist, simply creates it instead and continues on.
+- With SQLite3, database creation is simple - using the connect function will either connect to an existing database, or if that database does not exist, simply creates it instead and continues on.
 ### Tables
 - Manufacturers (Car manufacturers) (foreign key association to country via country_id, foreign key associations to chiptuners and cars via make_id)
 - Chiptuners (Instances of car modification specifications) (foreign key association with manufacturers via make_id)